 We recognize that innovation comes in all shapes and levels of progress, and that developing effective and new ideas is a cyclical process.
 To support the development of the best and brightest ideas, we are offering two annual grants programs available to multidisciplinary teams that will solicit and review competitive proposals for solving targeted problems.

 Launchpad grants (formerly known as planning grants) provide an opportunity for teams of faculty, staff and students from several Johns Hopkins schools or divisions to form and work towards identifying a social challenge and problem-solving approach.

 Impact Grants (formerly known as implementation grants) are awarded to enable teams of faculty, staff and students from several Johns Hopkins schools or divisions to produce findings and innovations sufficient to beneficially impact communities in LMIC and/or to procure next-phase funding from government, foundation, and corporate sources.
-This is where ideas started under planning grants (or other, already developed concepts) can be translated to real-world application.
+This is where ideas started under Launchpad Grants (or other, already developed concepts) can be translated to real-world application.

 Coming in 2018